 Packers and movers usually cover the base of plants with a plastic bag so that soil remains in the same place and put them entirely in a sturdy cardboard box or carton.
 In this way, they ensure that your plants stay alive throughout the shifting process.

 With gentle handling and perfect packing, plant moving can be done in the safest way possible.
-Hopefully, this ultimate guide is what you must check for shifting your precious plants without stressing yourself over potential risks of damages that usually occur during the move.
+Hopefully, this ultimate guide is what you must check for shifting your precious plants without stressing yourself over the potential risks of damages that usually occur during the move.